flashbots/suave-geth/suave/cmd/suavecli/README.md

 - `privKeyHex` : private key as hex (for testing)
 - `relay_url` : address of boost relay that the contract will send blocks to

-## Walktrhough
+## Walkthrough

 ### 1. Deploy Simple MEV-Share Contract 📜

-Our first step is to deploy the [compiled byte code](https://github.com/flashbots/suave-geth/blob/suave-poc/cmd/suavecli/deployMevShareByteCode.go) from our `mev-share` contract.
+Our first step is to deploy the [compiled byte code](https://github.com/flashbots/suave-geth/blob/8f443af444d59c512d0983c30b82ad14dd4eab8d/suave/cmd/suavecli/deployMevShareByteCode.go) from our `mev-share` contract.
 As you will see, deploying on SUAVE feels just like deploying on any other EVM chain.
 First we gather our transaction details, nounce and gas price, sign the transaction, and then send using the normal `eth_sendRawTransaction` using your `suaveClient`

 ```go
 	mevShareAddrPtr, txHash, err := sendMevShareCreationTx(suaveClient, suaveSigner, privKey)